ceh-forks/fedn/docs/tutorial.rst

         with open(sys.argv[2],"w") as fh:
             fh.write(json.dumps(report))

 As demonstrated in the code above, the structure is very similar to *train.py*.
 The main difference is that we perform validation of a current model provided by the combiner instead of training.
 Again, the *read_data* function is defined by the user.
-Once, we have optained a validation
+Once, we have obtained a validation
 *report* as a dictionary we can dump as json (required).
 Observe that the key/values are arbitrary.

 For the initialization of the Reducer, both the compute package and an initial model (weights) are required as individual files.
 To obtain the initial weights file we can use the fedn helpers to save the seed model to an output file (*init_model.py*):